massalabs/massa/massa-consensus/architecture.md

 ### Slot

-Dedicated thread running a timer and writint the `Slot`, nofitying Factory on the condvar.
+Dedicated thread running a timer and writing the `Slot`, nofitying Factory on the condvar.

 ### Factory
 Waits on a slot timer(and shutdown).